 Be charmed by the sea – be inspired by nature

-Uusikaupunki is an old seaside town, and you can learn about its seafaring history in various museums and exhibitions.
+In Uusikaupunki, we have the sea right by us.
 The seaside atmosphere is apparent on the cozy bayside boulevard right at the heart of the town.

 Uusikaupunki is surrounded by a beautiful archipelago full of stunning natural scenery, idyllic islands, and the clear waters of the Bothnian Sea National Park.
 If you are arriving by boat, you can enjoy the services of the Pakkahuone guest harbour, which has been nominated the best in Finland.
 There is also a guest harbour at the idyllic Telakanranta in Pyhämaa as well as several piers and berths for visitors around the archipelago, such as the Yacht Club pavilion on Pietarinkari and the Uudenkaupungin Työväen Moottoriveneseura boat club’s visitors’ berth at Haanperänkari.

 You can easily experience the wonders of the archipelago even without a boat of your own.
 On the M/S Kerttu you can sail to the Isokari lighthouse island or join a seal safari that will take you far out to sea.
 On the M/S Kerttu you can also join guided bird-watching trips and experience the atmosphere on Saturday evening cruises.
 On Kerttu’s guided sightseeing cruises, you can hear stories about the seaside town.

 There are 11 public beaches in Uusikaupunki.
 Some of them are seaside beaches and some are lakeside beaches.
 Uusikaupunki is also a popular spot for fishing enthusiasts.
 The Fishing Center and Holiday Village Merikoivula provide excellent facilities for fishing.
 If needed, fishing guide services are also available.